ankitects/anki-changes/README.md

 - An updated Change Notetype implementation, that can match fields by name, and allows you to map a source field to multiple destination fields in order to clone a field.
+- Pre-load images on answer side (thanks to Hikaru).
 - The `[...]` in cloze deletions is now read as "blank" by TTS (thanks to Rumo).
 - The Find&Replace option in the Browse screen can now be used on tags as well.
 - Added a Card Info option to the review screen.